henrywoo/minikafka/README.md

 ## Compile and Run

-This part is the main function. we creates two tasks with C++11's async and it will kick off both producer and consumer.
+This part is the main function.
+I create two tasks with C++11's async and it will launch both producer and consumer.

 ```
 int main(int argc, char *argv[]) {